 East Street Flats & CVS – Minneapolis, MN.

 Eat Street Flats is an urban condo/retail development in the heart of the Eat Street neighborhood at the corner of Nicollet and Franklin – only minutes from Downtown, the Minneapolis Institute of Art and Washburn Fair Oaks Park.

 CVS is located in the Eat Street Flats mixed use development at the corner of Franklin and Nicollet.
 In addition to a pharmacy, CVS features personal care, grocery, seasonal and houseware selections.

 Offering a new and exciting architectural concept for university-based housing, The Cluster melds the privacy and exclusivity of a town-home or duplex, with the convenience and amenities today’s university-based renter wants in near campus housing.
 The Cluster contains only eight 3-BR and four 4-BR units, assuring each resident an exclusive experience far different from the typical “premier” student housing choices sprouting all over campus.
 Intimate, with private, secure courtyard and secure private entrances, each unit enjoys an unparalleled separation from the intrusion and noise that dormitory-style housing can encourage.
 No common corridors that invite unwanted interruptions at inappropriate times, no unsightly dormitory furniture, no shortage of hot water in the morning, and no landlord restricted heat producing shivering nights.
 Each unit has its own highly efficient and dedicated furnace, air conditioning and hot water heater, letting each resident group set and control their own comfort levels.

 1920 Adams Street

-Lupe Development Partners successful re-positioned this former Video store into a thriving multi-tenant property in the heart of Mankato’s growing north retail district.
+Lupe Development Partners successfully re-positioned this former video store into a thriving multi-tenant property in the heart of Mankato’s growing north retail district.